2br-2b/storybot-legal/TOS.md

+Notice: this is being updated 4/9/2024.
+Please see https://github.com/2br-2b/storybot-legal/tree/sharing-updates for the updated versions

 ## Terms of Service

 These Terms govern your access to and use of the products and services we provide through or for StoryBot (referred to hereafter as “Services”).